5 Warning Signs Your Shopify Store Is Losing Customers

 Low repeat purchase rate and weak retention strategies.

-Rising cancellations, poor support, or negative post-purchase experience in Shopify store.
+Rising cancellations, poor support, or negative post-purchase experience.

 Overreliance on acquisition without nurturing loyalty.